Overview: WorkCycles Kr8 & Kr8 V8 Bakfiets

 Long or Short?

 For 10 years we discussed the pros and cons of the Cargobike Long and Short versions with thousands of customers.
-The overwhelming majority chose the handier Long version.
-A fair number of those who chose the Short version came back to trade it in for a Long one when child number two joined the family.
+The overwhelming majority chose the infinitely handier Long version.
+A fair number of those who chose the Short version came back to trade it in for a Long one when child #2 joined the family.
 Considering the very small number of Short Cargobikes WorkCycles sold in the past few years we decided to only build the Kr8 in one size, and it’s approximately the same size as its Long predecessor.

 Warranty and Service

 2. No WorkCycles dealer near you or there is a dealer but they don’t sell the Kr8?
 No problem; The Kr8 was designed for shipping.
 The frame splits in half and the box flat-packs.
-We can ship this bike all over the world.
+We ship our bike all over the world.
 Just contact us for the options sheet and a transportation quote.

 Within the Netherlands and regions of Belgium, Germany and even some parts of the UK we can ship the Kr8 economically without boxing it up; Just remove the packing materials and ride.

 - Kr8 V8 (mid motor) HHiD with Magura hydraulic brakes